cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - Enhancement of collaborative verbalization capacity and behavior outside of therapy.

 ### The Interdependence of the Three Pillars of Treatment

-**The Interdependence of the Three Pillars of Treatment**: The text discusses the interconnectedness of three dimensions of treatment: attachment, metacognitive development, and collaborativeness.
+Three dimensions of treatment: attachment, metacognitive development, and collaborativeness.

 **Attachment Imagery Promotes Metacognitive Development**: